Centular/docs/index.md

 The use of these will become clearer as we go through some examples.
-To manage resource types, use the [Resource API](http://api-docs.centular.io/#/rights324532resource32types) and register your own resource types under your domain as if they are normal resources, specifying **"system.type"** as the resource type:
+To manage resource types, use the [Resource API](http://api-docs.centular.io/#/rights324532resource32types) and register your own resource types under your domain as if they are normal resources, specifying **"system.type"** as the resource type: e.g.
 ```
 POST /rights/resources
 {
-  id: {your-resource-type-id}, (e.g. "my-type-product")
+  id: "organisation-type-branch"
-  name: {some human readable name}, (Preferably in plural form as a resource type identifies a collection)
+  name: "Branches", (Preferably in plural form as a resource type identifies a collection)
   resourceTypeId: "system.type",
-  parentId: {your-domain-id}
+  parentId: "e4a68bbe-1cb7-42f4-8ab9-a3a7950128f5" (Your domain id will be a UUID)
 }
 ```
 ## Registering Resources
+Register resources using the same call above with appropriate parameters:

 ## Creating Groups
 ## Joining Users to Groups
 ## Setting Permissions